matbor/mqtt2win10notify/README.md

 # mqtt2win10notify

-Quick example, proof of concept for displaying mqtt messages in the windows 10 notification center.
+Quick example, proof of concept for displaying mqtt messages in  windows.

 Based on example from; https://github.com/jithurjacob/Windows-10-Toast-Notifications and inspired by https://github.com/jpmens/mqttwarn/pull/160